doanthuanthanh88/yas-sequence-diagram/README.md

-# yaml-scene-extensions
+# yas-sequence-diagram
-A template to create a new extension in yaml scene
+A Yaml-scene extension which generate sequence diagrams from comment line in code

 # Implementation